9 reasons why active travel should be on your bucket list

 3. It’s More Accessible Than You Think

-To be clear, we aren’t talking about Bootcamp, Tough Mudder, or any kind of masochistic self punishment.
-We are all about enjoyment and achievability, because really getting outside daily, raising your heart rate a little, using a range of muscles and stimulating the senses should be something everyone does.
+To clarify, I’m not talking about Bootcamp, Tough Mudder, or any kind of masochistic self punishment.
+It’s all about enjoyment and achievability, because getting outside daily, raising your heart rate a little, using a range of muscles and stimulating the senses should be something everyone does.

-Once you successfully seek out some and join an active trip and take them, the your wish list is sure to grow.
-It’s just taking that first step, heading out on the first trip that can seem daunting.
+Once you successfully seek out an active trip, and possibly take someone with you, your wish list is sure to grow.
+It’s just taking that step, as heading out on the first trip can at first seem daunting.

 4. No More Crowds & Queuing

-We all know the feeling of dread as we walk into a crowded site, the crush of people, the impatience of many, the queuing, the feeling of being pushed through a process, a machine, all to take the same set of photos that millions of other people have taken, to buy the same junk souvenirs and to walk out of it thinking, maybe we should have just skipped this one and enjoyed the photo in the National Geographic instead.
+We all know the feeling of dread as you walk into a crowded site, the crush of people, the impatience, the queuing, the feeling of being pushed through a machine, and what for?
+All to take the same set of photos millions of others have taken, buy the same junk souvenirs and walk out of it thinking, maybe we should have just skipped this and enjoyed the photo in National Geographic instead.

 On a well-curated active tour, this situation rarely happens.
-Instead you’ll find yourself in places that few travelers know about, enjoying the peaceful surrounds, or the din and chaos of a remote rural marketplace somewhere, but you won’t be queuing for entry, you won’t be looking at scenes that were fabricated for your leisure.
-Outside, with plenty of personal space and independent movement you’ll stop being a sightseeing tourist and start feeling like part of a community.
+Instead you’ll find yourself in places few travelers know about, enjoying the peaceful surrounds, or possibly the din of a remote rural marketplace.
+But you won’t be queuing for entry, you won’t be looking at scenes fabricated for your leisure.
+Outside, with plenty of personal space and freedom you’ll stop being a sightseeing tourist and start feeling like part of the community.

 5. A Balance of Intensity and Calm

-Importantly, it’s the right balance between organised group activities, and solo, independent time.
-The perfect tour always has this balance just right.
+Also importantly on group trips, is getting the right balance between organized group activities and solo, independent time.
+The perfect tour always has this just right.

 6. Creating Stories & Lifelong memories every day

-An active adventure allows you to create incredible stories, lifelong memories and often to capture images of some of the best moments.
-Who knows, you might only share these with those closest to you, but years later you will reflect on these memories and the images you captured and they will still be crystal clear in your mind as other things fade away.
+An active adventure allows you to create incredible stories, lifelong memories and capture the best moments.
+You might only share them with those closest to you, but years later you will reflect on the memories and images and they will still be crystal clear in your mind.
+For me, I remember:

-You can create amazing memories multiple times a day and they will stay with you forever.
-That’s the beauty of an active adventure.
+You can create amazing memories like these multiple times a day and they will stay with you forever.
+That’s the beauty of active travel.

 7. Slow Down, See the World for what it is

-It’s obvious that if you are trying to box tick on your travels, that you aren’t really going to get under the skin of a place, to understand what makes it tick and gain an appreciation for the unique aspects of the culture.
-It’s just not possible if you spend half a day in any one place and you only visit the well worn tourist sites to do that.
+If you are trying to just tick boxes on your travels you aren’t going to get under the skin of a place or gain an appreciation for the unique aspects of its culture.
+It’s just not possible if you are spending half a day in one place only to visit the well-worn tourist sites.

 Instead, see more, move less.
-See a small area of a country and don’t be bothered by the fact that you are not visiting the places that millions of other people are visiting.
-It can’t be authentic if there are that many people going to see it.
-It’s just not possible.
+Active travel allows you to deeply explore a small area of a country and not be bothered by the fact you’re not visiting the places millions of other people are visiting.
+It just can’t be an authentic experience if there are that many people going to see it.

-If you are outside, and if you can control your movement through an environment, you are able to see things, absorb the atmosphere of a place and hear what the people who live there are saying.
-Maybe you won’t understand the language, but you will hear their tones, their laughter and the way that they interact.
-That means so much more than ticking a box.
+Outside, moving through the local environment, you are able to see things, absorb the atmosphere of a place and hear the people who live there.
+Maybe you won’t understand, but you will hear the tones, the laughter and the way they interact.
+And that means so much more than ticking a box.

 8. Build your Health